makinacorpus/drupal-ucms/ucms_seo/PENDING_WORK.md

  -  [x] rewrite site alias datasource
  -  [x] write node current alias in node info and form, allow modification
  -  add query parameters (excluding q) as part of the cache alias lookup cache key
- -  rewrite all unit tests and new ones
  -  rewrite service locator url generator (need one from a specific project)